RoyceLeonD/scansca/README.md

-# Scansca - Database Intelligence Platform
+# Scansca - MCP Database Connector (under-development)

 Scansca is a self-hostable server that connects Large Language Model (LLM) clients with database systems through the Model Context Protocol (MCP).
 It enables technical users to gain integrated insights from diverse data environments using natural language.